hickory-dns/hickory-dns.github.io/book/src/hickory/authoritative_nameserver.md

   * `algorithm` - The cryptographic algorithm the key was generated with.
   * `is_zone_signing_key` - When `true` marks the key as zone signing key.

-> [!IMPORTANT]
-> The flag  `enable_dnssec` in this context does not mean DNSSEC validation is active, it's used to generate all relevant DNSSEC records during startup.
+> **Important:** The flag  `enable_dnssec` in this context does not mean DNSSEC validation is active, it's used to generate all relevant DNSSEC records during startup.

 Multiple zones can be specified by repeated `[[zones]]` blocks that point to separate zone files.